 Since our earliest days, we’d always dreamed of helping developing communities around the world.
 And – buoyed by the success of our UK camps – we were able to realise that dream in 2011 when we started a community volunteer training programme, inspiring and equipping leaders across the world to deliver child-friendly programmes.

 Over the years, we’ve had many names.
 You might have known us as Kings Camps, Kings Recruit, Kings Sports or the Kings Foundation.
 Today, we’re simply Kings Active Foundation: a single global brand that’s committed to transforming young lives.
-Just as we’ve been doing for nearly 30 years.
-To date, we’ve worked with over 2 million children and counting.
+Just as we’ve been doing for over 30 years.
+To date, we’ve worked with over 3 million children and counting.
 And we’ve done it all with a smile, with boundless energy and for the privilege of seeing young lives thrive – that’s the Kings Factor.